 The three layers of architecture SEO

-Effective SEO for an architecture practice operates across three distinct layers.
+Effective SEO for an architecture practice or firm operates across three distinct layers.
 Most practices have some version of Layer 1.
 Some have Layer 2.
 Very few have Layer 3 — and Layer 3 is where the structural advantage is built.

 Layer 1 — Technical foundation